bioinformatics-ca/IDE_2021/module6/README.md

 The source of the data and patient background information can be found at <https://doi.org/10.1038/s41586-020-2008-3> (**clicking this link will reveal what the illness is**).
 The only modification made to the original metatranscriptomic reads was to reduce them to 10% of the orginal file size.

 Also, while we used **megahit** to perform the assembly, there are a number of other more recent assemblers that may be useful.
 In particular, the [SPAdes](https://cab.spbu.ru/software/spades/) suite of tools (such as [metaviralspades](https://doi.org/10.1093/bioinformatics/btaa490) or [rnaspades](https://doi.org/10.1093/gigascience/giz100)) may be useful to look into for this sort of data analysis.

+As a final note, NCBI also performs taxonomic analysis using their own software and you can actually view these using Krona directly from NCBI.
+Please click [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR10971381) and go to the *Analysis* tab for NCBI's taxonomic analysis of this sequence data (**clicking this link will reveal what the illness is**).

 [fastp]: https://github.com/OpenGene/fastp
 [multiqc]: https://multiqc.info/